MaxInertia/VRDataVisualization/README.md

 Everyone is free to **clone**, **modify**, and submit **pull requests**.
 In most cases pull requests should be to the branch **develop**.

-Everyone whose contribution is accepted and reaches **master** will be added to the list of contributors, no matter how trivial the contribution (Will accept pull requests that correct typos!).
+Everyone whose contribution is accepted and reaches **master** will be added to the list of contributors, no matter how trivial the contribution (Accepting pull requests that correct typos!).

 ### IDE of choice